Follow Italianism

 Citizenship will only be recognized for children or grandchildren of Italians who meet at least one of the conditions below:

-– The father, mother, grandfather or grandmother exclusively owned the Italian citizenship at the time of death or request;
+– The father, mother, grandfather, or grandmother exclusively held Italian citizenship at the time of death or application;

 – The father, mother or adoptive parents have lived in Italy for at least two consecutive years, after naturalization and before the birth or adoption of the child.